SuhyunKimm/Milestone1_Group001/Project Plan.md

 ## 3. Activity Definition Estimation

-Define the activities required for your project based on the WBS, and assign responsibilities to team members.
-Each activity should be numbered and correspond with your Gantt chart.
-Provide estimated durations for each activity to facilitate Gantt chart preparation.

 | Activity #No | Activity Name | Brief Description | Duration | Responsible Team Members |
 |--------------|---------------|-------------------|----------|--------------------------|
 |Activity 1|  Define the project requirements | Document and clearly define the key objectives and requirement of the project | 1 day| All |